passlab/llvm-openmp/README_REX_KMPAPI.md

   Setup the library path for execution by letting LD_LIBRARY_PATH env include the lib path.
   For development and compiling, you need to provide the header path and lib path to the -I and -L flags of the compiler.

+  ## Implementation
+  1. All the implementation should be done in [runtime/src/rex_kmp.h] and [runtime/src/rex_kmp.cpp] files.
+You will need mostly refer to the API for KMP compiler support, which is [runtime/src/kmp_csupport.cpp](runtime/src/kmp_csupport.cpp), and others including the support for tasking.

   ## Experiment and testing
    1. The first test program, [runtime/test/rex_kmpapi/parallel.c](runtime/test/rex_kmpapi/parallel.c) and a simple Makefile located in the same folder can be used for testing the implementation of parallel/single/master/barrier and others.
    1. Please write other test files for other OpenMP functions